iQuerz/SaveClipboard/README.md

   * -format \<extension\>
     *Specifies the file extension.*
   * -h
-  *Shows this text.
+  *Shows help.
 Can be specified anywhere in the command.*